shahwaiz14/event-tracker/README.md

 ```

-3. Users can search the events they created via the title and description
+**3. Users can search the events they created via the title and description**

 Terminal
 ```sh